alastairrmcneill/ScreenshotEditor/plan.md

 ### Story 4.4 – Shadow Toggle and Sliders

 **Description:**
-Add toggle for enabling/disabling shadow.
-If enabled, allow editing offset, blur, and opacity.
+Implment shadow slider for enabling and determining the size of the drop shadow.
+One slider will be used to control the drop shadow properties such as offset, blur and opacity.

 **Acceptance Criteria:**

-- Toggle hides/disables sliders when OFF.
+- Slider reflect and control offset (0pt default), blur (20pt), opacity (30%).
-- Sliders reflect and control offset (0pt default), blur (20pt), opacity (30%).
+- Properties get applied live to the selected image on the canvas, but inside the outer background.

 ---